 My mistake was assuming that people, including the retweeter of my Tweet, would take the time to read the post.

 I realized, in that moment, that a Tweet needed to stand on its own without people needing to click through the link and if the Tweet could be taken out of context, it needed to be edited to suit Twitter’s medium.
 Proof that not all content is acceptable for each medium.

 What I’ve Changed Since Then

-Since that fateful day, I’ve since taken much more time when crafting messages through my prescheduled and in the moment Tweets.
+Since that fateful day, I’ve since taken much more time when crafting my in the moment Tweets and I no longer pre-schedule Tweets.
 The day that I received that eye-opening Tweet, I went into Hootsuite and deleted everything (hours and hours of work) and decided that from then on, I needed to be clearer with my messages and ensure that the Tweet stood on its own leaving zero room for misinterpretation.
 I wanted to ensure that all of my future Tweet context didn’t need to be gathered through the link that I was attaching but was rather obvious, right there in the 140 characters allotted.

 The entire situation gave me time to pause and reflect on how I was using the tool and what role it played for me in the bigger picture.
 Twitter, much like other social media tools, is just that — a tool.
 It is up to us to figure out how we should be individually using it to suit our life / business purpose.
 However, we need to be mindful of the messages we are sending and ensure that it is of great value and benefit to those listening to us.